 Now is the perfect time to getaway to Monterey and experience the beautiful coastline, thriving marine life, and wonderful activities.
-Winter in Monterey is a great opportunity to enjoy fewer crowds, while still enjoying beautiful days with moderate temperatures, and best of all, no snow!
+This season in Monterey is a great opportunity to enjoy fewer crowds, while still enjoying beautiful days with moderate temperatures, and best of all, no snow!
 Whether you're here for a week long vacation or a quick getaway, we've put together a list of things you won't want to miss.

 Cozy Up to a Winter Getaway